 Sourdough bread has been made for thousands of years without any modern tools.
 However, some equipment is available to make this process a little easier.

-• Dutch oven- Last but not least, you will need a Dutch oven.
+- Dutch oven- Last but not least, you will need a Dutch oven (use code liza20 to save $20).
 A Dutch oven helps the bread to get the delicious crunchy crust that sourdough bread is famous for.
 Without a Dutch oven, it will be hard to achieve this.
 Ok!
 Now that you have all your tools let’s start to bake!

 Ingredients:

 You can use any flour for this recipe.
-Although different flours might give you a different outcome, never the less it will still turn out delicious!
-I’ve used many flours in the past, I usually use what I have on hand at that moment.
-I have used all-purpose flour, a really good and healthier option is einkorn flour or unbleached organic all-purpose bread flour.
+Although different flours might give you a different outcome, it will still turn out delicious!
+I’ve used many flours in the past; I usually use what I have on hand at that moment.
+I have used all-purpose flour, but a really good and healthier option is einkorn flour or unbleached organic all-purpose bread flour.

 PRO TIPS: